 In order to complete the application process, submit the following:

 Online application materials will automatically be forwarded to the School of Education.
-Please mail transcripts and test scores to:
+Official transcripts and test scores may be sent via secure electronic transmission to firstname.lastname@example.org or mailed to:

 Coordinator of Graduate Admission

 Des Moines, Iowa 50311

 In addition to the above items, those applying to the Ph.D. program will need to submit a 1-2 page essay explaining their research interests and reasons for pursuing a research intensive degree.